 As you may be able to guess, coconut oil comes from coconuts.
 It is one of the most versatile oils in existence and is also great for the skin.
 It contains large amounts of fatty acids which allow it to penetrate hair deeply without evaporating.
 Coconut oil is rich in carbohydrates, vitamins and minerals that are essential for good hair health.
 Coconut oil is available in several different varieties, such as refined, unrefined, and extra-virgin, and is one of the best oils for hair growth.

-Ideal for: All hair types, but particularly those with dry, damaged or dull hair.
-Coconut oil works well for those wishing to repair brittle hair and split ends, and is recommended for people with slow hair growth.
+Ideal for: All hair types, but particularly those with dry, damaged, or dull hair.
+Coconut oil works well for those wishing to repair brittle hair and/or split ends and is recommended for people with slow hair growth.

 Benefits: Coconut oil has many benefits, including protecting against heat damage and repairing damaged and broken hair.
 Using it regularly also helps prevent hair loss and promotes healthy hair growth and a healthy scalp.
 Coconut oil improves the look of hair by helping it retain moisture and adding a beautiful, healthy shine.
 Many coconut oils also possess a delicious coconut scent that makes hair smell wonderful.